jbshep/conversational-python-legacy/chapters/ch2_cond.md

         print("Perhaps you should ride a bike for now.")
 ```

-That’s a lot of indentation!
+That's a lot of indentation!
 Fortunately, the indentation makes the logic of
 our code a bit easier to follow, which is a nice feature of Python code.
 When
 we reach the first `else`, our code beneath the `else` starts at a new indentation
 level.